azdavis/dotfiles/readme.md

 # dotfiles

-a potpourri of macOS dotfiles
+A potpourri of macOS dotfiles

 ## install

-note: a path on your system, if it exists, will be replaced with a path (or symlink to a path) in `dotfiles`, if it exists, according to the following
+Note: a path on your system, if it exists, will be replaced with a path (or symlink to a path) in `dotfiles`, if it exists, according to the following
 table: